hectorsvill/IOSNotes/ProgramaticTableView/README.md

 #### 2. Now anchor our tableview to the ViewController.
-- I will create an extend UIView and make a function to anchor the tableView
+- I will create an extension UIView and make a function to anchor the tableView
 ```swift

 extension UIView {